denten-books/plain-text/1-metaphor.md

 > In the file management example, the intermediary take the form of command menus that are invoked in order to activate processes in the program that will create the desired results.
 The user does not have the experience of pushing files around, stowing them and grabbing them, or blowing them away.
 Instead, the user has the experience of communicating with the file management intermediary [@laurel_brenda_interface_1986, 75].

-L
+Combined, the ideas behind domain blending and direct manipulation gave rise to the now ubiquitous WYSIWYG (what you see is what you get) interfaces, put into mass production by Apple and other companies in mid-1980s.
+The "direct manipulation" style of computing heralded the

 Combined with. gave rise to what you see is what you get.
 Example.

 Problems.
 Direct is not quite direct.
 Mediation.

-### 1.5 Direct Manipulation (Speculative Formalism)
+### 1.4 Direct Manipulation (Speculative Formalism)

 In his 1949 paper on "The Genesis and Speed of Telegraph Codes," Frank Halstead noted that "the practical upper limits of speed will also be limited